The Graphical User Interface¶

 At the bare metal sites, you may launch as many instances as you like, but bounded by the project Service Unit allocation.
 However, at the OpenStack KVM site, your project is limited to a certain number of virtual machines.
 By default, each project is allowed to allocate 50 Floating IP addresses and use 10 Security Groups.
 You may request additional resources by submitting a ticket on the help desk.

 The Instances page allows you to work with your instances.
-You may launch, terminate, monitoring, associate/dissociate a floating IP to a instance.
+You may launch, terminate, monitor, or reboot an instance.
 Clicking on the dropdown list in Action column to see what you are eligible to do to your instances.

 The Images page allows you to view, upload and edit the images.
 You may also use this page to launch instance using selected images.